LilLoveBytes/mastermind-game-li/README.md

     - **models/**
       - `gameController.py`: Contains the game logic and functions for handling game state, guesses, and feedback.
     - **routes/**
-      - `gameRoutes.py`: Defines teh Flask routes for starting a new game and submitting a guess
+      - `gameRoutes.py`: Defines the Flask routes for starting a new game and submitting a guess
-    - `__init__.py`: Initializes Flask application, set ups configurations, and registers blueprints.
+    - `__init__.py`: Initializes Flask application, sets up configurations, and registers blueprints.
-    - `requirements.txt`: Lists the dependencies required for the backend.
+    - `requirements.txt`: Lists the Python dependencies required for the backend.

 ### Frontend